pps-19012/Blockchain/Remix/README.md

 # Remix Project files
 Orgininally made for **Remix - Ethereum IDE**.
-Can also run on personal/local blockchain providers like Ganache or Ganache cli.
+Can also run on personal/local blockchain provider developer networks like Ganache or Ganache cli.
 ### Process
 #### Remix IDE
 - Select a compiler version of your choice.